 Construction of upland source control measures began in April 2012 to control the migration of impacted stormwater and groundwater to the Willamette River.

 * Stormwater - The existing stormwater collection and conveyance system was decommissioned including the upstream three NPDES outfalls.
 Surface soils in the more contaminated portions of the site were covered with temporary clean caps to prevent transport by stormwater.
 New stromwater conveyance channels, detention basin and sand filter were constructed and operational in October 2012.

-* Groundwater - Construction of a 1600 lineal foot soil-bentonite slurry groundwater cutoff wall will be completed in October 2012.
+* Groundwater - Construction of a 1600 lineal foot soil-bentonite slurry groundwater cutoff wall was completed in 2012.
 The wall is up to 88 feet deep and in contact with basalt bedrock.
-Construction of a groundwater collection and treatment system associated with the cutoff wall is scheduled to be completed by May 2013.
+Construction of a groundwater collection and treatment system associated with the cutoff wall was completed in 2013 and became operational in 2014.

 EPA Preliminary Assessment (12/10/84).
 Laboratory Data.
 Correspondence FROM owner and/or operator.
 Doane Lake Study Area files (ECSI #36).
 Voluntary Cleanup Program project file and Remedial Investigation Report.

 |View Full Report Showing Action History|

 Key to Certain Acronyms and Terms in this Report:

 You may be able to obtain more information about this site by contacting Matt McClincy at the Northwest regional office or via email at email@example.com.
 If this does not work, you may contact Gil Wistar at (503) 229-5512, or via email at firstname.lastname@example.org or contact the Northwest regional office.

 For more information about ECSI call Gil Wistar at 503-229-5512 or email.

 For more information about DEQ's Land Quality programs, visit the DEQ contact page.